 Students should have some basic knowledge of slavery and its place in the south.
-While my students were familiar with slavery, many were unaware of the fact that Europeans first transported slaves to the Americas when first settling.
+While my students were familiar with slavery, many were unaware of the fact that Europeans first transported enslaved people to the Americas when first settling.
 So, we spent some time discussing how the Columbian Exchange brought trade to and from Europe and the Americas.
-This trade included African slaves.
+This trade included enslaved Africans.
 (Khan Academy has a helpful resource on the Columbian Exchange.)

 To begin this lesson, I read the story aloud to students.
 I have them write questions down as I read the text.
 These questions can be anything that confuses the students or they want to know more about.
 The students then all read their questions and we divide them into categories: Inference, In the Text, and Look it Up.